AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/99_summary.rst

 * **Safe vs. Unsafe**

   - Unsafe Rust introduces explicit safety obligations
-  - Unchecked safety requirements must be upheld
+  - Safety requirements the compiler cannot verify must be upheld

 * **Raw Pointers**

   - May be null, dangling, misaligned, or invalid
-  - Creation is safe; dereferencing is unsafe
+  - Creation is safe; dereferencing is an unsafe operation

 * **Unsafe Functions and Traits**